 An at-fault driver is not responsible for paying the outstanding amount due to a leasing company.
 This will be your responsibility, and in the event of a total loss, you’ll have to clear the balance out of pocket or with the proceeds of an insurance payout.
 The insurance payout may not cover the outstanding dues, so it’s a good idea to have GAP insurance in place.
 This should cover the difference between the market value payout and the outstanding balance with the leasing company.
 Don’t forget that you may be able to pursue a claim against the at-fault driver for financial compensation, but this is something you should discuss with your attorney for further information.

 Your insurance company will process the claim and pay for the vehicle repairs if you are at fault.
 If they decide to total the vehicle, they will give you the estimated fair market value, and again, you should consider GAP insurance to cover any difference.
 You may be able to discuss an alternative with the leasing company, as some may allow you to add any outstanding amount due onto the cost of a new lease.

 Can You Simply Return the Leased Car After an Accident?

 Usually, the lease contract will take into account the general wear and tear over the life of the agreement.
 This should include small dents and scratches but not much more, so you will be responsible for the cost of any other damages.
 This means that you can’t simply return the leased car after a crash and expect the company to cover its repair costs.

 Getting Help With Your Case

 If you run into trouble following an accident like this and cannot get an insurance company to help, you should certainly get in touch with an experienced attorney.
-Bay Law Personal Injury works on a contingency fee basis, so you have no upfront cost when you engage.
+Bay Law Accident Attorneys works on a contingency fee basis, so you have no upfront cost when you engage.
 Get in touch with one of our friendly representatives today so that you can schedule a free consultation.
 And remember that when it comes to discussing an insurance claim following an accident with a leased car, it’s Better with Bay.